CHTC/chtc-website-source/_uw-research-computing/software-overview-htc.md

 matlab -batch "foo=${1};bar='${2}';my-script"
 ```

-Here, the value of `bar` is defined as the second argument from the submit file, and will be identified by Matlab as a string because its wrapped in quotations (`'${2}'`).
+Here, the value of `bar` is defined as the second argument from the submit file, and will be identified by Matlab as a string because it's wrapped in apostrophes (`'${2}'`).

 If you have defined your script to act as a function, you can call the function directly and pass the arguments directly as well.
 For example, if you have constructed your `my-script.m` as a function, then you can do